apptronicnet/core/doc/getting_started.md

     // but do not forget to add it to AndroidManifest.xml

     // it is possible to made manual integration but not needed for most of cases
-    // what may be needed it window initialization and other features
+    // what may be needed it window initialization and other similar UI features

 }
 ```